How to Change WordPress Admin Email?

 Intermediate Methods

 We’ve reached the slightly more advanced methods.
-I say methods but there’s only one method that qualifies really.
+I say 'methods,' but there’s only one method that qualifies.
 Here it is:

 WordPress Multisite Network Settings

-This method is specifically for those running a WordPress Multisite installation.
+This method is specifically for those running a WordPress Multisite network.

-In a Multisite setup, you have a network of WordPress sites, and changing the Network Admin email is slightly different from changing it on a single site.
+In Multisite, you have a network of WordPress sites, and changing the Network Admin email is slightly different from changing it on a single site.

 Step 1: Access Network Admin Dashboard